6 Surf Tips To Find & Surf Better Waves

 As surfers gain experience, they have a better idea of how a wave will peel before it starts breaking.
 You want to find waves that peel at a speed that is proper for your surfing level.

-Beginners that have been surfing for just a few days or weeks should look for steeper shoulder lines, as these waves peel slowly.
-As surfers progress, they get better at generating speed and they look for faster, more powerful waves.
+Beginners who have been surfing for just a few days or weeks should look for steeper shoulder lines, as these waves peel slowly.
+As surfers progress, they get better at generating speed, and they look for faster, more powerful waves.
 Experienced surfers can ride waves with shoulder lines that gradually drop, creating fast peeling waves.

 illlustration Breaking Speed